chaos-mesh/website/versioned_docs/version-2.0.2/define-scheduling-rules.md

 :::note

-The timezone in the `schedule` field subjects to the timezone of `chaos-controller manager-`.
+The timezone in the `schedule` field subjects to the timezone of `chaos-controller-manager`.

 :::